AdobeDocs/experience-manager-release-information.en/help/aem-releases-updates.md

 [!DNL Experience Manager] 6.5 product updates are delivered through quarterly service packs.
 These include new features, enhancements, and bug fixes.

-* [[!DNL Experience Manager] 6.5 Latest Feature Pack](https://experienceleague.adobe.com/docs/experience-manager-65/release-notes/release-notes.html)
+See [[!DNL Experience Manager] 6.5 Latest Feature Pack](https://experienceleague.adobe.com/docs/experience-manager-65/release-notes/release-notes.html) for details of the current/latest version.
 From there you can also navigate to details of prior versions (arranged chronologically).

 ### [!DNL Experience Manager] 6.4 {#aem-64}